Thursday of the Tenth Week in Ordinary Time

 Introductory Prayer: Father of love, source of all blessings, you have led me throughout my life, and you lead me still.
 Thank you for your paternal care.
 Jesus, Son of God, you died for me on the cross to pay for my sins and manifest your unconditional love for me.
 Thank you for showing me the way home to the Father.
 Holy Spirit, sweet guest of the soul, you heal me and strengthen me and set me on fire from the most intimate depths of my soul.
 Thank you for your loving presence within me.

 Petition: Jesus meek and humble of heart, make my heart more like yours.

-- Anger in Our Hearts: Jesus is speaking here in particular about anger, that is, a desire for revenge or an attitude that simply refuses to forgive.
+1. Anger in Our Hearts: Jesus is speaking here in particular about anger, that is, a desire for revenge or an attitude that simply refuses to forgive.
 Jesus always brings us back to the human heart.
 Actions flow from decisions made in the heart, even if not immediately evident.
 When we cultivate a sentiment in our heart—be it good or evil—it will eventually find ways of coming to fruition.
-“If you are angry do not sin; do not let the sun go down on your anger or you will give the devil a chance” (Ephesians 4:26).
+“Be angry but do not sin; do not let the sun set on your anger, and do not leave room for the devil” (Eph 4:26).
 Any unwillingness to forgive leads to resentment in the heart and ultimately destroys lives and relationships.
 “What does it mean to forgive, if not to appeal to a good that is greater than any evil?”
 (Pope Saint John Paul II, Memory and Identity, p.
 15).

 Conversation with Christ: Lord, teach me to love and help me to be a saint.
 You have created me and called me to the Catholic faith.
 Help me to live that faith generously, living the primacy of love in my daily life.
 Mother Most Pure, make my heart only for Jesus.